 Hannah Russell is currently undertaking a PhD at Queen’s University, Belfast entitled the ‘Right to Life and European Conflicts’.
 She has previously worked as a legal researcher for Al-Marsad – Arab Human Rights Centre in Golan Heights, Cambodian Centre for Human Rights, Disability Action’s Centre for Human Rights, Northern Ireland Human Rights Commission and Women’s Centre for Legal Aid and Counseling (Palestine).
 You can contact her at hrussell06[at]qub.ac.uk.

 Rory O’Connell is a Professor of Human Rights and Constitutional Law, Transitional Justice Institute / Law School, University of Ulster.
 He is author of Legal Theory in the Crucible of Constitutional Justice and a former collaborator on the QUB Project: Budget Analysis and the Advancement of Economic and Social Rights in Northern Ireland.
+Rory is a member of the Executive of CAJ, and sits on the editorial board of NICEM’s magazine Migrant Rights Now.
 You can contact him at r.oconnell[at]ulster.ac.uk or http://www.transitionaljustice.ulster.ac.uk/staff_profiles/r.oconnell.html.

 Kate Ward is the Policy and Research Support Officer at the Participation and Practice of Rights organisation, holding a Masters in International Human Rights Law with the Irish Centre for Human Rights in Galway and Queen’s University, Belfast.
 Her interest lies in the empowerment of communities through economic and social rights.
 You can be contact her at kate[at]pprproject.org